griverorz/westraining-rmarkdown/README.md

 These are the materials for the "Reproducible reports" Brown Bag.
 At the bottom of this document you will find some additional resources to learn more about R Markdown.
-The `simple-report` folder contains the example that was used during the talk.
+The `simple-report/` folder contains the example that was used during the talk.

 # R Markdown and reproducible reports